Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-If you hit them with the bear traps, they'll be stuck in place for some free hits.
-Be aware that they can still attack while immobilized.

-When the bathtub is destroyed, all three will get off and attack you in the same fashion as their individual fights.
-Of the 3, Shock is the most dangerous one with an attack that is a bit difficult to dodge so try to go after her.

-Fire Blast from the Pumpkin King Costume is very useful here.
-It'll blast them off in the air while also dealing high damage.
-If you can, try to hit all of them in one blast.
+Throw the bear traps and exploding pumpkins at them for some damage.
+Bear traps will also lock them in place, but they'll still be able to attack you.
+When the bathtub is destroyed, all three will get off to attack you.
+Of the 3, Shock is the most dangerous, as she can summon statues that will circle around you blocking your movement an leaving you open for attacks from the other 2.
+Lock and Barrel fight the same as like their other fights.
+Lock will try to plunge onto you from high above with a shadow that will tell you when to dodge his attack.
+Barrel will shoot at you from afar.
+They'll always announce their attacks so you'll know when they're gonna do them.

+One very effective way to defeat them is to first destroy their bathtub right at the edge of the arena so the three of them won't get off far away.
+Immediately when they get off use Fire Blast from your Pumpkin King costume to blast all three of them at once up high in the air.
+When they fall down, wait for them to try to get up before using Fire Blast again to hit them.
+You can do this for as many Red Souls as you can, but remember to collect the notes to finish them off faster.
+If it fails, try to at least keep Shock occupied while keeping a look for the other two's whereabouts.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248518.png">